conditions of entry

 DE-INSTALLATION OF WORK

-The official Collection Period for all work (sold and unsold) will be held on Sunday 27 September 1:00pm-3:00pm and Monday 28 September 2026, 9:00am – 4:00pm.
+The official Collection Period for all work (sold and unsold) will be held on Sunday 27 September 2:00pm-5:00pm and Monday 28 September 2026, 9:00am – 5:00pm.

 The buyer will be responsible for collecting their work during the Collection Period.
+Festival Finalists will be responsible for collecting unsold work during the Collection Periodor by prior arrangement.

 The Festival will use its best endeavours to support this process but cannot be held responsible.